Karmotrine/javaSimpleChatBot/README.md

 # javaSimpleChatBot
-I made a primitive AF chat bot in Java ^^.
+I made a primitive chat bot in Java.